kirkvogen/masterdetail-j2objc-swift/README.md

 Building for Android
 --------
-Open the masterdetail and masterdetail-android projects in Eclipse with Android Developer Tools (ADT).
+Open the masterdetail and masterdetail-android projects in Eclipse with Android Development Tools (ADT).
 Run masterdetail-android as you would any Android app.

 License
 ----